aliahmadcse/buy-and-sell/README.md

 - Fetch the dependencies using `npm i`
 - Build the database using `build.sql` in the API resources
 - Create a project on firebase and your own **service account** credentials and place that `credentials.json` file under api folder.
+- Create a `.env` file in api root and provide your own environment variable as per `.env.example`
 - Run the server using `npm run dev`

 ## Steps to configure the FrontEnd